bonitasoft/bonita-doc/md/widgets.md

 * Condensed to display cells without spacing
 * Bordered to display cells with border

-You can customize default display for zebra-styling or bordered.
-Here an example to explain you how to customize default zebra styling.
+You can customize default display for zebra-striping or bordered.
+Here is an example to explain you how to customize default zebra styling.

 This styling can be done in the theme.css file in Bonita Studio part to customize **all** the tables.
 You need to use this following css selector: